chen-yy20/school-personel-management-system/README.md

 # school-personnel-management-system
-A personal term project of our school programming lessons.
+A personal term project of our school C++ programming lessons.